-Besides the famous “Kalkan Style” historic architecture, the many excellent restaurants contribute to the special atmosphere within Kalkan.
-Good dining has always been the way of life in Kalkan and continues today.
-In fact, Kalkan is said to have the highest number of restaurants and bars per inhabitant or square meter on the Turkish coast (believed to be over 200 !).
+Besides the famous “Kalkan Style” historic architecture, the many excellent restaurants contribute to the special atmosphere.
+Kalkan is renowned for good dining and it is believed has the highest number of restaurants and bars per inhabitant or square meter on the Turkish coast (over 200 !).

-Kalkan is especially renowned for its numerous roof terrace restaurants and bars which offer a wonderful view of the town, sea and stars.
-It’s also nice to sit at one of the many fine harbour-side restaurants and watch pleasure boats and fishermen leave early in the morning as you eat your breakfast, or see them return with the day’s catch in the evening.There is lots to do during the day and nightlife is fun, but laid-back.
+Kalkan is especially famous for its numerous roof terrace restaurants and bars which offer a wonderful view of the town, sea and stars, with many looking over the Harbour.
+There are also many fine harbour-side restaurants to watch yachts returning after a days sail and fishermen leaving early in the morning as you eat your breakfast, or see them return with the day’s catch in the evening.There is lots to do during the day and nightlife is fun, but laid-back.
 You won’t find noisy, wild nightlife here, like in some other coastal resorts

 Examples of these restaurants include :